regisdantas/OpenUAP/brainstorm.md

 * Create schience UFO Influencer verification Badge: Attest the influencer is alignt with Open UAP Code of Conduct.

+* Establish official channels on major social media platforms to share information, adhering to the described skepticism and classifications.

 # Other sensor ideas:

 Thermal Infrared Cameras: These cameras detect heat emissions and can capture temperature variations, helping to identify objects that may not be visible to the naked eye.